Allison Robertson

 Allison Rae Robertson (born August 26, 1979) is an American musician and the former guitarist for rock bands The Donnas and Chelsea Girls.

 Early life

 Allison Robertson was born on August 26, 1979, in North Hollywood, California.
 She comes from a musical family.
-Her father is musician Baxter Robertson who wrote the track "Feel The Night" on The Karate Kid soundtrack.
+Her father is musician Baxter Robertson who wrote the track "Feel The Night" on The Karate Kid soundtrack as well as writing and performing the track "Vanishing Point" on the Body Rock soundtrack.
 Her mother, Lisa Jimenez, worked for A&M Records and for a variety of music publishing companies in Los Angeles prior to the family relocating to Palo Alto in the early 1980s.
 Although she was born in North Hollywood, she later moved to Palo Alto, California, early in her childhood.
 She started to play guitar at the age of 12.

 Music

 Her first guitar was a Mexican-made Fender Telecaster which she later sold to get her first Gibson guitar.
 In Palo Alto she met her bandmates (from what was later known as The Donnas) Torry Castellano in 4th grade, Maya Ford in 5th grade, and Brett Anderson in 7th grade in school.
 They formed a band in 8th grade called Ragady Anne, later calling themselves The Electrocutes at Palo Alto High School.
 She toured with the band, straight out of high school.

 She is known for playing Gibson guitars and Marshall amps, her signature guitar is a Gibson Les Paul Standard.